1 small red onion, finely chopped

 3 - 4 sun dried tomatoes, finely chopped

-200 ml vegetable or fish stock
+200 ml vegetable or fish stock (water with dry bouillon works too)

 1/3 glass of pasta water from cooking pasta

-3 tbsp / 25 g grated Parmesan cheese
+3 tbsp / 25 g grated Parmesan cheese (optional)

 250 g pasta (weight before cooking), cooked